huawei-noah/SMARTS/docs/sim/agent.rst

 AgentInterface
 --------------

-:class:`smarts.core.agent_interface.AgentInterface` regulates the flow of information between the agent and a SMARTS environment.
+:class:`smarts.core.agent_interface.AgentInterface` regulates information flow between the agent and a SMARTS environment.
 It specifies the observations the agent expects to receive from the environment and the action the agent provides to the environment.
 To create an agent interface: